DriveQuantPublic/react-native-drivekit/README.md

 ### Step 1: Install the core module

-First you need to install the core module.
+First you need to install the Core module.
 This module is mandatory and includes methods to initialize DriveKit, to configure your API key and to create a user.

-To install this module, follow step by step the method described in the [core documentation](./packages//core/README.md)
+To install this module, follow step by step the method described in the [Core documentation](./packages//core/README.md)

 ### Step 2: Install the trip analysis module

-First you need to install the core module.
-Follow this [documentation](./packages//trip-analysis/README.md)
+After installing the Core component, you need to install the Trip Analysis component which manages the trip recording and the automatic mode configuration.

+To install this module, follow step by step the method described in the [Trip Analysis documentation](./packages//trip-analysis/README.md)